denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 Click the **Create New** button.
 You will be directed to the Schema Editor UI showing a basic form schema scaffold.
 A form schema consists of pages, sections and questions.
 There are two ways to build your schema using the Form Builder:

 - Using the **Schema Builder** to build your form interactively.
 We'll use this approach for this guide.
-- Building your schema programmatically by definining a JSON schema in the Schema Editor.
+- Building your schema programmatically by writing JSON code in the Schema Editor.

 See the [Form](/platform/core-concepts#form) guide to learn more about forms.